maffettone/erobs/docs/State_flow.md

 ### Inner State Machine

 Each of the states in the Finite State Machine has 6 sub-states.
-These sub-states details out the fine-grain bahavior in each of the states.
-Below image is the state transition diagram for each sub-state (inner states)
+These sub-states detail the fine-grain bahavior in each of the states, and enable the interaction with the Bluesky `RunEngine` [process controls and interruptions](http://blueskyproject.io/bluesky/main/state-machine.html#interruptions).
+The image below shows the state transition diagram for each sub-state (inner states).

 <img src="./images/pdf_beamtime_arch_inner_FSM.png" alt="Finite State Machine" width="800">